 A few weeks ago at the Roncesvalles Polish Festival, I ate a pierogi pizza from Pizzeria Defina.
 It was seriously good and no it didn’t have pierogies on top of it – rather it had bacon, potatoes and some cheese on a lovely thin crust.
 I’d been thinking about it trying to recreate it since then but just hadn’t had time.
-The with Les Petits Chefs, I made Sweet Potato Galette from the Ottolenghi cookbook and the intriguing use of the sour cream atop the puff pastry as a base for the sweet potatoes made me think again about pierogies… And then apparently the universe really wanted me to make a pierogi pie in some form because this week’s Gastropost mission was pie.
+The with Les Petits Chefs, I made Sweet Potato Galette from the Ottolenghi cookbook and the intriguing use of the sour cream on the puff pastry as a base for the sweet potatoes made me think again about pierogies… Apparently the universe really wanted me to make a pierogi pie in some form…

 So here’s my take on a pierogi pie.
 All sorts of goodness wrapped up in a shortcrust pastry shell.
 Perfect for breakfast, lunch, dinner or, quite frankly, anytime 😉

 All the great flavours of a pierogi in a pie.

 1/2 teaspoon salt

 113g (8 tablespoons, 1 stick) very cold unsalted butter, cut into tiny cubes

 8 rashers bacon